ruanwz/antigravity-artifact-translator/README.md

 - **One-Click Translation**: Quickly invoke the translation function via the Command Palette.
 - **Multi-View Support**: Supports translation not only for standard text editors but also for Artifact views like Markdown previews.
 - **Instant Preview**: Translation results are displayed directly in a Markdown preview window for a better reading experience without needing to save files.
-- **Free API**: Uses the Google Translate free API, no API Key configuration required.
+- **Free API**: Uses free translation APIs (Google Translate & Microsoft Edge Translator), no API Key configuration required.
 - **Configurable Language**: Support for 10 common languages including English, Chinese (Simplified/Traditional), Spanish, French, etc.

 ## Usage